AElfProject/AElf/docs/tutorials/cross-chain/request-new-side-chain.md

 Keep in mind that this is just the logical on-chain creation of the side-chain.
 After the side-chain is released there's extra steps needed for it to be a fully functional blockchain, include the producers running the side-chain's nodes.

+Note: for more information about the meaning of the different fields, refer to the document in the [cross-chain section](../../crosschain/setup.md).

 ## Set-up

 If you want to test the creation process you will need a producer node running and the following: